CloudLabs-MOC/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/CloudLabs.AI/Module_06_Lab.md

    (Get-AzureADUser -Filter "MailNickName eq 'aduserDeployment-ID'").UserPrincipalName
    ```

-    > *ote: Make sure you replace the value of Deployment-id.
+    > Note: Make sure you replace the value of Deployment-id.
 You can find the deployment-id from the environment detail page

 1. Note the user principal name.
 You will need it later in this exercise.